- Chart

 Threats

-- Rising interest rates can decrease bond prices and yields.
+- Rising interest rates leading to bond price depreciation

-- Changes in federal or state tax policies that reduce the attractiveness of tax-exempt income.
+- Changes in tax laws that reduce the benefit of tax-exempt income

 Competitors and Market Share